-Thank you for visiting my website and permit me to introduce myself.
+Thank you for visiting my website!
+I would like to introduce myself:

-In 1974 I visited B.C. for the first time and was immediately struck by its fascinating beauty, pristine lakes, endless mountain ranges and the abundance of wildlife.
+In 1975, I visited B.C. for the first time and was immediately struck by its fascinating beauty, pristine lakes, endless mountain ranges and the abundance of wildlife.
 I had previously traveled as far as Scandinavia and Russia but nothing compared to what I saw and experienced in British Columbia.
 My feelings were overwhelmed and, in 1976, I began to hedge plans to live here.
-In 1982 I became a certified trapper, courtesy of training taken at the College of New Caledonia in Prince George.
+In 1982, I became a certified trapper, courtesy of training taken at the College of New Caledonia in Prince George.
 Thereafter, for several years, I worked as an assistant to a trapper ofthe 19th century from whose knowledge and experience I gleaned valuable theoretical and practical benefits.
-In 1985 I acquired a trapline located within the wilderness of the high Coast Mountains, 250 km West of Williams Lake, and founded the “Native Trapper’s School of B.C.
+In 1985, I acquired a trapline located within the wilderness of the high Coast Mountains, 250 km Southwest of Williams Lake, and founded the “Native Trapper’s School of B.C.
 Canada Ltd.”.
-In 1988 I erected the main camp, which I increased in size by numerous buildings in many summers.
-In 1989, I joined the Fur Institute of Canada where, as an active member, I am involved in wildlife research and trap development.
+In 1988, I erected the main camp, which I increased in size by numerous buildings in many summers.
+In 1989, I joined the Fur Institute of Canada, where, as an active member, I have been involved in wildlife research and trap development.

-Despite this, I offer extraordinary luxury to my guests, such as the sauna with a stunning view from the relaxing room and porch, teepee with wood heated bathtub, satellite phone for emergency use, generator, and solar power, indoor bathroom, hot shower, pure drinking water from our own mountain spring, open fireplace, as well as wildlife watching through the lodge’s panoramic windows or from its balconies.
-Furthermore, I am in contact with the Shaman of the Xeni Gwet’in First Nation People, with whom I can arrange a visit if desired, provided he will be available.
+Despite this, I offer extraordinary luxury to my guests, such as the sauna with a stunning view from the relaxing room and porch, tepee with wood heated bathtub, satellite phone for emergency use, generator, and solar power, indoor bathroom, hot shower, pure drinking water from our own mountain spring, open fireplace, as well as wildlife watching through the lodge’s panoramic windows or from its balconies.